Constellation-Labs/documentation-hub/stargazer/GettingStarted/index.md

 <intro-end />

 Welcome to the Stargazer API documentation.
-Stargazer is the official constellation wallet, but as well integrates as a multichain wallet with the ethereum ecosystem.
-Over the next pages you will find several guides and references about different aspects about the wallet.
+Stargazer is a multichain wallet with support for Constellation and Ethereum networks.
+The following documentation will guide you through integrating the Stargazer wallet into a Web3 site or app.

 ### Web3 and Dapps

-Next sections will assume a preliminar layer of knowledge about the Web3 concept and Dapps.
-If all this sounds quite new to you, we recommend some articles to get started right away.
+The next sections assume some preliminary knowledge of how Web3 works and decentralized app (dApp) functionality.
+If all this sounds quite new to you, here are some articles to get started:

 - [What Is Web 3.0 & Why It Matters](https://medium.com/fabric-ventures/what-is-web-3-0-why-it-matters-934eb07f3d2b)
 - [Web 3.0 Explained](https://medium.com/dare-to-be-better/web-3-0-explained-8f4032ee39d4)